Perm State University shooting: Event of the shooting

 At 10:30, prior to the shooting, 18-year-old Timur Bekmansurov ordered a taxi and left his residence.
 He was carrying a bag containing the shotgun, ammunition, and the helmet.
 He was also wearing a jacket and a mask, and was carrying a knife in his pants.
 The taxi driver noticed the mask and made a small joke about it during the drive.
-The taxi arrived near the university and Bekmansurov walked towards a building in Ulitsa Genkelya (Genkelya Street).
+The taxi arrived near the Perm II railway station, which located near the university (about 250 meters from station).
+Bekmansurov, having paid the taxi driver cashlessly (and also leaving him a 60-ruble tip), walked to the bus stop near the station.
+After spending about 15 minutes there, he headed towards a building on Ulitsa Genkelya (Genkelya Street), near university's western checkpoint.
 He hid next to the building and began preparing his weapon.
 He took off his jacket to reveal his two bandoliers and a shirt that reads: "No Mercy".
 Bekmansurov also put on a Stahlhelm military helmet and took out a shotgun.

 At 11:27, Bekmansurov emerged from behind a car and first shot at the windshield of an approaching car, hitting the driver.
 After shooting the driver, Bekmansurov began running towards the university's checkpoint.
 Bekmansurov fired a second shot, hitting an employee of Russian Railways.
-Bekmansurov then began firing at students just outside the checkpoint, injuring them.
+Bekmansurov then began firing at students just outside the checkpoint, wounding them.
 Several people, including the security guard, ran through the checkpoint to enter the university's courtyard.
 Bekmansurov followed them to the courtyard.
-At the courtyard, Bekmansurov indiscriminately fired at people, killing Yaroslav Aramelev and injuring several more.
+At the courtyard, Bekmansurov indiscriminately fired at people, killing Yaroslav Aramelev and wounding several more.
 He also fired aimed shots at people outside buildings 6 and 8, wounding Margarita Engaus and others.
 A person would drag Engaus into the entrance of building 8.

 At 11:30, the shooter entered building 8.
 At the same time, his manifesto and selfie were automatically published on VK.
-After Bekmansurov entered building 8, he fatally shot Margarita Engaus, who was lying wounded on the ground.
+After Bekmansurov entered building 8, he killed Margarita Engaus, who was lying wounded on the floor, with a shot to the head.
 Bekmansurov stepped over the turnstiles and moved up to the second floor.
 At the second floor hallway, Bekmansurov encountered Ksenia Samchenko and Ekaterina Shakirova.
 Both girls had just exited the restroom.
 Bekmansurov shot them multiple times, killing them.
 After shooting the girls, Bekmansurov noticed a student run into an office.
 He fired a shot through the door before moving away towards a skyway to building 6.